15 Kids Apps for Learning Disabilities

 We’re guest posting about wonderful apps for learning for kids who struggle with learning challenges on Sunshine and Hurricanes.

-Since I began working with children more than 20 years ago, the number of children with learning challenges and learning disabilities has not only increased, but the issues they face have become harder to remedy.
+The number of children with learning challenges and learning disabilities has not only increased, but the issues they face have become harder to remedy.
 Luckily, with all the amazing improvements in technology, there are so many great resources, intervention programs and learning tools to help these kids excel and reach their potential.

 What’s great about all the recent advancements in technology is that we now have amazing apps for learning to help children with challenges that were not available when my kids were young.
 And, not only are they helpful for parents, but kids today think the iPad or Android are a “cool techy devices” that everyone wants so those children that need help aren’t labeled or thought of as “different.”
 This can be a huge boost to your child’s self-esteem because all their friends have a device where they play games and use apps for learning.
 No one knows the difference, but you!